 - All readers must firstly register at the Library Office.
-Any change of address must be notified to the Librarian.
+Any change of address must be notified to the Senior Library Assistant.

 - No book may be removed from the Library unless it has been borrowed legitimately.
 Library readers are responsible for the safe keeping of any book borrowed.
 They may be asked to pay for the replacement of books lost or damaged.
 Books must not be taken out of Cambridge, except by undergraduates during the Christmas and Easter vacations.